mehratif1/Canadian_Immigration_Trends/README.md

 # Project-3-team1
 # Collaborators: Mehr Atif, Laura Jostti, Megha Rani, Daria Riechkina.

-IMMIGRATION IMPACT ON CANADIAN CONSTRUCTION AND PROPERTY BUSINESS
+# IMMIGRATION TRENDS OVER THE PAST YEARS AND ITS IMPACT

 # PROJECT OUTLINE:
 With the help of Python Flask and Java Script make interactive dashboard of immigration impact on Canadian construction and property business.

 # SUMMARY:
 In summary, the code fetches data from an endpoint, filters and extracts relevant information, populates dropdown menus, and updates a bar chart and line chart based on user selections.
 The dropdowns allow users to choose a province or year, updating the displayed chart accordingly.

 ![The screenshot](/screenshots/Screenshot%202023-12-12%20182816.png)